dxmv/google_clone/TASKS.md

 - [x] Host page data in the cloud

 # 27.08.2025
+- [x] Save position of each word

+# 28.08.2025
+- [ ] Save which field this word appeared (title,h1,h2...)
-- [ ] Indexer modifications
+- [ ] Sort posting by docId to make look-up faster
 - [ ] Search modifications
+- [ ] Make a new figma design

-# 28.08.2025
+# 29.08.2025

+- [ ] Implement the full design
 - [ ] Don't crawl pages that have been craweled recently
 - [ ] Crawl 50-100k pages

-# 29.08.2025
-- [ ] Make a new figma design
-- [ ] Implement the full design

 # 30.08.2025
 - [ ] Dockerize everything